10 FAQs About the R-ATP

 What are the ATP and R-ATP?

-The Airline Transport Pilot certificate (ATP) is the FAA’s highest pilot certificate, and is required to fly as an airline pilot in the United States.
+The Airline Transport Pilot certificate (ATP) is the FAA’s highest pilot certificate and is required to fly as an airline pilot in the United States.
 There is only one Airline Transport Pilot certificate — there are multiple ways to qualify for it, however.

 A pilot can also qualify for the Airline Transport Pilot certificate with fewer flight hours than 1500 when certain educational and training requirements have been met, and/or when younger than age 23 (minimum age is 21).
 In this case, the pilot can attain the Airline Transport Pilot certificate with restricted privileges, commonly called the “R-ATP”.
 Note that the R-ATP is not a lesser or separate pilot certificate than the ATP.
-FAR §61.160
+Ref: FAR §61.160

 What is the “restriction on privileges” for the R-ATP?
 What does the R-ATP allow a pilot to do?

 It is not unusual for pilots to have restrictions on their pilot privileges, which are printed on the back of their certificate under Limitations.
 Common restrictions / limitations include "Circling approaches in VMC only" and "Second-in-command required".
-IN this case, the pilot’s Airline Transport Pilot certificate will show “Restricted in accordance with 14 CFR 61.167”.
+In this case, the pilot’s Airline Transport Pilot certificate will show “Restricted in accordance with 14 CFR 61.167”.

 How does a pilot qualify for the R-ATP?

-Military path: Complete training as a military pilot and build 750 total flight hours.
-FAR §61.160(a)
+1) Military training path: Complete training as a military pilot and build 750 total flight hours.
+Ref: FAR §61.160(a) and FAR §61.153(a)(2)

 How can someone confirm that a college has an R-ATP program?
 What if the college says they have a Part 141 program or have applied for approval?

-The ATP with restricted privileges was introduced in 2014, and was not widely known until the post-Covid pilot shortage caused a rapid increase in demand for pilot training.
-Many colleges that were already offering structured flight training under FAR Part 141 and have been working to get FAA authorization for their newly created R-ATP degree programs.
+The ATP with restricted privileges was introduced in 2014, yet was not widely known until the post-Covid pilot shortage caused a rapid increase in demand for pilot training.
+Many colleges that were already offering structured flight training under Part 141 and have been working to get FAA authorization for their newly created R-ATP degree programs.
 Nearly 200 colleges have R-ATP degree programs in 2025.
-FAR §61.169
+Ref: FAR §61.169

 The only way to absolutely verify that a college holds an FAA Letter of Authorization for their R-ATP program is to check the FAA’s most current published list of Institutions Authorized to Certify its Graduates for an Airline Transport Pilot (ATP) Certificate with Reduced Aeronautical Experience